Welcome to Year One's Class Page!

 Wednesday- children will answer simple questions about the text.
 This book will then be sent home.
 Children will then be able to talk about the book with an adult having already read and discussed the text

-We are currently revising Phase 3 graphemes.
-These are sounds that were taught in Reception.
-Children must be able to identify these sounds in their reading books, and know which letters make those sounds in their writing.
+Here are the Phase 3 graphemes.
+These are the letters and sounds that were taught in Reception.
+Children must now be confident in identifying these sounds in their reading, and select the correct sound in their writing to spell plausibly.

 These are the Common Exception Words for Year One.
 Children must be able to read and spell these words by the end of the school year.
 They cannot sound them out, they just have to be remembered!

 We have also launched a new curriculum!
-This half term, we are focusing on Geography, Music and Art.
+This half term, we are focusing on History, Music and Art.
 Here are our knowledge organisers which help us to remember what we have learned...